How To Preserve Your Car Accident Claim In California

 About a fifth of all drunk driving accidents occurs between midnight and 3 a.m. on weekends.
 Saturday is the most dangerous day of the week to travel, according to statistics.

-The type of car accident that happened determines whether or not the accident is fatal.
+The type of car accident in California determines whether or not the accident is fatal.
 But, regardless of the type of accident, one thing is certain: the vehicle will be damaged in some way.

 The following are the most common forms of car accidents that we see in California (and pretty much everywhere else in the United States):